Do all men need prostate cancer screening?

 What are the prostate cancer symptoms to look out for?

-The symptoms for prostate cancer are different for everyone.
+The symptoms of prostate cancer are different for everyone.
 Some experience frequency with urination, pain or burning with urination, weak or interrupted flow of urination, difficulty emptying bladder, painful ejaculation and/or blood in urine or semen.
-If you are experiencing any of these symptoms, it’s important to contact your primary care provider right away.
+If you are experiencing any of these symptoms, contacting your primary care provider immediately is important.